SEdeepL/GraphLoRA/README.md

 ```
 (3)APSG-Attribute: We delete the attributes of APSG and only input the graph structure of APSG and code patches into the LLMs.
-This requires regenerating the APSG without attributes for the patches.
+First, we regenerate the APSG without attributes for the patches.
 ```
 python3 ablate_structure_only_jsonl.py --input graphs.jsonl --output graphs_structure_only.jsonl
 ```